chocoby/zweg/README.md

 - `--track-name <name>`: Name for the GPS track (default: "Track")
 - `-d, --output-dir <directory>`: Output directory for the GPX file (ignored if output file is specified)
+- `--timezone-offset <offset>`: Timezone offset for auto-generated filename in ±HH:MM or ±HHMM format (default: "+00:00" UTC). **Note: This only affects the filename; GPX timestamps are always in UTC per GPX 1.1 specification.**
+- `--version`: Show version information

 ### Arguments

 - `input.json`: Path to the input ZweiteGPS JSON file
-- `output.gpx`: Path to the output GPX file (optional, defaults to YYYYMMDD-HHMMSS.gpx based on track start time)
+- `output.gpx`: Path to the output GPX file (optional, defaults to YYYYMMDD-HHMMSS.gpx based on track start time in the specified timezone)

 ### Examples